Minnesota man providing comic relief at Oregon Trail Rodeo

 A Minnesota cowboy is bringing in the laughs for this weekend’s Oregon Trail Rodeo.

-Jesse Larson of Duluth, Minn., is bringing his brand of comedy to the rodeo on the Adams County Fairgrounds, 947 S. Baltimore Ave.
+Jesse Larson of Duluth, Minnesota, is bringing his brand of comedy to the rodeo on the Adams County Fairgrounds, 947 S. Baltimore Ave.

 The first rodeo session was Friday night, and additional sessions are planned for 7 p.m.
 Saturday and 5 p.m.
 Sunday.
 This year, the rodeo is sharing space on the fairgrounds with many Kool-Aid Days activities.